javamultiplex/java-new-features/README.md

    - Pattern Matching for switch expressions (Preview)
    - Sealed classes (Live)
    - Strognly Encapsulate JDK Internals
+   - Removal of experimental Java based ahead-of-time (AOT) and just-in-time (JIT) compiler.
+   - Deprecate the Security Manager for removal

 ## Java 18
    - UTF-8 by default in all java apis